edwardgerhold/paper-pen-3-D/README.md

 This is a 2x3 projection basis for 3-D coordinates, which result after multiplication with the matrix in two coordinates.
-Alpha, Beta, Gamma in the example are the angles of the base vectors, pointing into the direction of your axes.
+Alpha, Beta, Gamma in the example are the angles of the basis vectors, pointing into the direction of your axes.
 All three angles start at zero and may go over the other.
 You might arrange the three axes how you would like your coordinate system to look like.